kawashirov/vrc2webp/README.md

 - But in default configuration targets for **VRChat** and **ChilloutVR** default screenshots folders.
 - Can change naming pattern of VRChat screenshots for better sorting (is on by default),
   <br> ex. `VRChat_3840x2160_2021-11-10_19-21-40.183.png` -> `VRChat_2021-11-10_19-21-40.183_3840x2160.webp`
+- Can filter files by min/max size, attributes and names.
 - Can both scan for existing and observe for new files in configured folders recursively (in sub folders).
 - So can be run in background with VRChat and convert screenshots **immediately** (by default).
 - **Highly performant and fast as fuck:**